Social research undertaken by the Office of Environment and Heritage falls into three main areas:

-- Who cares about the environment? - a triennial survey measuring people's environmental attitudes, knowledge, skills and behaviour.
-The most recent main survey, the sixth in the series, was conducted in 2009.
+- Who Cares About the Environment? – a triennial survey measuring people's environmental attitudes, knowledge, skills and behaviour.
+The most recent main survey, the eighth in the series, was conducted in 2012.

-- Domestic visitation to NSW national parks in 2010 and 2008 - biennial surveys that provide an estimate of the number of domestic visits to NSW national parks, visitor profiles, participation in activities on park and satisfaction levels.
+- Domestic Visitation to NSW national parks in 2008, 2010, 2012 and 2014 – biennial surveys that provide an estimate of the number of domestic visits to NSW national parks, visitor profiles, participation in activities on park and satisfaction levels.

 - People and outdoor recreation in natural areas – focus group research to explore in depth the nature-based outdoor recreation experiences people are seeking, their motivations and preferences and barriers to participation.

 - Demand for outdoor recreation in natural areas – a survey to investigate the demand in NSW for nature-based outdoor recreation activities and participants' preferred setting and features, motivations for participating and barriers to participation.

 - Guided tours with long-lasting benefits to parks and people – a survey and interviews to investigate visitor experiences in a special model of thematically connected guided tours in NSW national parks that are highly successful in attracting repeat participants.
 Who the participants are, how they benefit from participating in these tours over prolonged periods of time, how parks benefit from offering these tours, and what makes these tours successful are some of the areas explored.